morey-tech/morey-tech/docs/_posts/2024-01-13-24000-Fabrics-and-Counting.md

 DELETE 23899
 ```

+I had a few fabrics left over that I had to delete the subnet for first, but once I did and ran the DELETE statements again, my list was clear of extra fabrics.
 Now with the hosts reconfigured with my Ansible playbook, and the MicroK8s nodes joined together I have my cluster back.
 The periodic hardware sync is disabled and I have only the one intended fabric.

 [screenshot of fixed setup]